TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 expected results in API is different each time, which makes testing harder.

 # Example
-In next part of this article I'm assuming, that or source is dimensional model (Kimball), while our goal is to create reporting layer for frontend application with predefined reports.
+In next part of this article I'm assuming, that or source is dimensional model (Kimball).
+Our goal is to create reporting layer for frontend application with predefined reports.
 To serve this kind of data as fast as possible, the best option is to aggregate data to the shape in which they will be presented in UI.
 By that there is no calculation between click in UI and serving the data.
 We are going to test this kind of aggregate creation.
 To automate tests we will use FitNesse (http://docs.fitnesse.org/)